mainmatter/mainmatter.com/blog/_posts/2018-07-24-from-spa-to-pwa.md

   login in the app again
 * native apps are
-  [relatively large on average](https://sweetpricing.com/blog/2017/02/average-app-file-size/), leading to long download times which are particularly painful on often spotty mobile connections
+  [relatively large on average](https://sweetpricing.com/blog/2017/02/average-app-file-size/), leading to long download times which are particularly painful on less reliable mobile connections

-In contrast, **web apps are easily accessible via the browser** without forcing users to go through an app store and installation process and load almost instantaneously - if done right, even on spotty mobile connections.
+In contrast, **web apps are easily accessible via the browser** without forcing users to go through an app store and installation process and load almost instantaneously - if done right, even on unreliable mobile connections.

 Another advantage of native apps is mostly a historic one now.
 Historically, native apps were able to offer a better user experience both in terms of the